jo-royal/NextJs-JWT-complete-auth-production-grade/README.md

   - .env

 - remove below code from datasource db in /prisma/schema.prisma -- ignore if you want to manually track the file.

   - output = "../app/generated/prisma"

+- set up your db and .env, declare your 'DATABASE_URL'

+  - for this setup, i use docker, in /docker-compose.yml

+- declear user Model in /prisma/schema.prisma

+  - npx prisma migrate dev --name init

+- Create a prisma -db instance
+  - /lib/prisma.ts/

+Now lets get started with the fun!

+- Regitration.